Effective Date: December 06, 2019

 If we fall short of your expectations in processing your Personal Information or you wish to make a complaint about our privacy practices, please tell us because it gives us an opportunity to fix the problem.
 To assist us in responding to your request, please give full details of the issue.
 We attempt to review and respond to all complaints within a reasonable time and as required under applicable law.

-To update your preferences, ask us to remove your information from our mailing lists or submit a request to exercise your rights under applicable law, contact us as specified in the “How to Contact Us” section below.
+To update your preferences, ask us to remove your information from our mailing lists or submit a request to exercise your rights under applicable law, contact us as specified in the "How to Contact Us" section below.
+For individuals located in certain jurisdiction, such as California, we have developed Mastercard’s “My Data Center” portal to facilitate the exercise of your rights.

 6. How We Protect Your Personal Information